git-town/git-town/website/src/branch-types.md

 - the developer prefers to keep their work private from the rest of the team during the initial stages of development
-- you want to reduce CI pressure in the early phases of feature development when changes happen rapidly and there isn't much to test
+- you want to reduce CI pressure in the early phases of feature development when there isn't anything to test

 When you [propose](commands/propose.md) a prototype branch, it loses its prototype status since it now has an official tracking branch that other people